kantega/kson/readme.md

 ```

 This outputs `tl equals readTl  = true`.

+Note that the codecs are values.
+They can be passed safely around in your program, as they are immutable.
+You can store
+them as static instances in your classes for reuse, and combine them how you like.
+(Becase they are immutable)
+Did i mention everything is immutable?
+Nothing unexpected will happen here.
+Ever.
+We promise.

 ##Behind the scenes
 _or how to build an excellent library by combining many little parts_